 Deductibles & Claim Limits

 The term “deductible” is the amount you’ll have to pay before your insurance provider will pick up the remainder (or a portion of the remainder, depending on your policy terms).
 Deductibles are paid annually or per incident or illness, depending on the insurer and plan you choose.
-The general rule of thumb is that the higher your premium, the lower your deductible and higher your reimbursement percentage will be, but this is not always the case.
-Be sure to run quotes with at least three reputable companies to ensure you get the best value from your policy.
+The general rule of thumb is that the higher your premium, the lower your deductible and the higher your reimbursement percentage will be, but this is not always the case.
+So be sure to get multiple quotes from top-rated companies.

 The exclusions are a list of conditions and scenarios which the insurance policy will not cover.
 This is another important consideration and one that you need to check before taking out insurance.
 Although we are not aware of any insurer not covering the main conditions that affect the Labrador Retriever, it probably is not the best option for you if you find such a policy.
 Again, you will find these details in the small print of the contract.